pipemfin/CPP_modules/README.md

 If directory include makefile - use it, in other case just compile files with next command: "clang++ -Wall -Wextra -Werror *.cpp"

-## Subjects for every modules

-You can find checklists for every module by next [link](https://github.com/secondfry/school21-checklists).